Are You a Future Graduate Student at UAA??

 optional hidden text

-Through WRGP, residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming are eligible to enroll in available programs outside of their home state at resident tuition rates for those student applying and enrolling in 2019-2020.
+Through WRGP, residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming are eligible to enroll in available programs outside of their home state at at 150% of the Alaska resident tuition rates for those student applying and enrolling in 2020-2021.
 Students need not meet financial aid criteria.

 To qualify, students must: